DaveSkender/Stock.Indicators/docs/UTILITIES.md

 ### Find indicator result by date

-`results.Find()` is a simple lookup for your indicator results collection.
+`results.Find(lookupDate)` is a simple lookup for your indicator results collection.
 Just specify the date you want returned.

 ```csharp
 // fetch historical quotes from your favorite feed